May 20, 2021 | 01 min read

 Often retailers stock products based on what their suppliers are pushing or have the best margins.
 Instead, retailers need to focus on their customers’ preferences.
-Tools like the retailer apps can offer consumer insights and best performing SKUs.
+Tools like retailer apps can offer consumer insights and best-performing SKUs.
 These insights can help retailers make assortment decisions that best serve their customers.

 An India-based retailer from a tier-2 city created assortments based on customer preferences by reviewing product performances through a brand-enabled retailer app.
 He removed underperforming SKUs and added high-potential ones.
 As a result, his sales doubled, and margins improved by 5%.